-The previously reported metric (HC #5: Increase in Resident Mobility) has been corrected per HUD's comments during the approval process for HACSB's 2015 Annual MTW Plan.
-The data previously reported using HC #5 will now be reported using the local metric "Households Able to Move from Areas of Poverty and/or Minority Concentration" listed above.
-HC #5 reflects the number of households whose contract rent exceeds 110% of the HUD-Published Fair Market Rent (FMR); therefore, these households would not be able to lease the selected unit without the HACSB Local Payment Standard Activity.
+The previously reported metric (HC #5: Increase in Resident Mobility) was corrected per HUD's comments during the approval process for HACSB's 2015 Annual MTW Plan.
+The data previously reported using HC #5 is reported using the local metric "Households Able to Move from Areas of Poverty and/or Minority Concentration".
+HC #5 reflects the number of households whose contract rent exceeds 110% of the HUD-Published Fair Market Rent (FMR) and therefore would not be able to lease the selected unit without the HACSB Local Payment Standard Activity.
 The baseline for this metric was corrected in FY 2018.